NoumanAhmad448/linux_windows_mysql_php_python_cheatsheet/nlp/readme.md

 - Use cprint of termcolor package instead python build in print
 - Add a log file called error.log which include the only latest error message and delete all previous messages
 - Bring always dynamic appraoch much diverse with API request handling etc
+- Follow all rules when you save the file.
+A file must be runnable in any operating system